Financial Advice Code Working Group

 Members of the Code Working Group

-Members of the Code Working Group are appointed for a 3-year term.
+Members of the Code Working Group were appointed for varying terms.
 The Code Working Group will become the Code Committee under the new regime.

-- Brian McCulloch: Brian is an independent consultant, an Independent Director at Utilities Disputes Limited, and a lay member on the Health Practitioners Disciplinary Tribunal.
+- Dr Brian McCulloch: Brian is an independent consultant, an Independent Director at Utilities Disputes Limited, and a lay member on the Health Practitioners Disciplinary Tribunal.
+Brian’s term as a consumer representative on the Code Working Group will expire on 31 July 2021.